mykytaso/SmartNotes/README.md

-# Notes Management System API
+# SmartNotes

 ## An API service for managing notes with analytics and AI-powered summarization.

-- Notes Management System – allows to create, edit, and delete notes.
+- SmartNotes – allows to create, edit, and delete notes.
 - Automatic versioning: stores previous versions of notes during updates.
 - AI summarization powered by Gemini API.
 - Analytics: